em/gcanvas/readme.md

 ### Why
 1. Most real life machining is either simple 2.5D shapes, or complex geometry.
 Both of which are easier to do this way than with traditional CAD/CAM software.
+It breaks down with moderately complex 3D geometry that is not based on mathematic formulas.
 2. The Canvas API is well documented and prolific.
 3. Especially good for parametric parts.
 4. A good basis for implementing more specific Javascript milling tools. e.g. svg, pcbs.